thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 ## Reference client

-The included Python3 client is provided for you to use it as a starting point for writing automated ETL jobs in Python.
+The included Python3 client is available for you to use it as a starting point for writing automated ETL jobs in Python.
+Contact ThoughtSpot for more information.

-A reference python client is located at: <todo-Anand to send the link>
 This requires python3 and the details of the methods are documented within the above client.

 The client includes the following methods: